DanielStoi/DanielStoi/README.md

 ### Hi there 👋 - I'm Daniel
-A computer science student with an addition interest in math.
+A computer science student with an addition interest in mathematics.

 ### Programming Languages
 - As seen from my profile, my main/preferred language is Python